Modelled case study: how a Perth family could cut energy bills

 - Disconnection fee: $180

-- Annual supply charge eliminated: $380
+- Annual supply charge eliminated: ~$180 (AGL standard plan)

-Year 2 Results
+Year 2 results

 | Item | Before | After | |------|--------|-------| | Electricity | $1,100 | $950 | | Gas | $760 | $0 | | Total | $1,860 | $950 |